Excellent Pairings for Dinner and a Show

 Bacchus: A sophisticated restaurant with a first-class wine list for all budgets.
 Located just steps away from the heart of the Theatre District, it’s the perfect spot to grab a bite before the show.

-Torn Space Theater: This innovative company produces imaginative and challenging theater from a space in the historic Adam Mickiewicz Library on the city’s East Side.
+Torn Space Theater: This innovative company produces imaginative and challenging theater from a space in the historic Adam Mickiewicz Library in East Buffalo.

-Hydraulic Hearth: Just around the corner from Torn Space, Hydraulic Hearth is just the spot for a quick pre-theater pizza and locally-brewed craft beer.
+Hydraulic Hearth: Just a short drive from Torn Space, Hydraulic Hearth is just the spot for a quick pre-theater pizza and locally-brewed craft beer.